 Today’s Post by Joe Farace

-There are many ways to create black & white digital images.
-You can capture images just the way you do now in color and convert the image file to monochrome later using software such as Silver Efex Pro or Alien Skin’s Exposure.
+There are many ways that you can create black & white digital images: You can capture photographs in color the same way you do now and then convert the image file to monochrome using software such as Silver Efex Pro or Exposure Software’s Exposure.
 You can also shoot black & white images directly in-camera.
-Almost all DSLRs and mirrorless cameras offer monochrome modes and even toning effects that let you shoot in black and white and see how it looks while making the image, which is how I made the image at right of my muse Erin Valakari.
+Almost all DSLRs and mirrorless cameras offer JPEG monochrome modes and even have toning effects that let you shoot in black and white and see how it looks while making the image.
 Here’s an old tip: Shoot in RAW+JPEG mode so you still have a color file, if you change your mind later.

 When making portraits, the instant feedback provided by seeing the images in monochrome helps focuses your vision and also lets you show your subject what you’re trying to accomplish.
 You don’t have to explain to them how you’ll convert the shot into monochrome later; it’s already there on the LCD screen!
 This approach provides an immediacy to the process and you can make B&W prints using a PictBridge printer or drop your memory cards off at a local Target because capturing the file in black and white also saves time.

 How I made this shot: I photographed aspiring model Laura Bachmayer doing her best Holly Golightly turn in my home studio.
 The high-key lighting set-up that was used features one Broncolor MobiLED head with 36×48-inch softbox placed at camera right while a second head, at camera right, is aimed at the studio’s white wall, before it was painted grey.
 Camera used was a Canon EOS 60D with EF-S 15-85mm f/3.5-5.6 IS USM lens (at 50mm) and an exposure of 1/125 sec at f/16 and ISO 320.